-Behavior Analytics: Comprehensive Technologies to Track Customer Behavior
+Customer Behavior Analytics: 5 Technologies to Track Customer Behavior

-When someone visits a retail store, there is a 20 to 30% chance that they are going to make a purchase.
-If your store has the items they want, the chances improve a little.
+When someone visits a retail store, there is a 20-30% chance of making a purchase.
+If your store has the items they want, the chances of buying improve.
 If the store layout is simple enough for the visitor to find what they need, the probability of a purchase goes up even more.
-If there are no bottlenecks in the store and no queues at checkout, a purchase is all but certain.
+If there are no bottlenecks in the store and no queues at the checkout, a purchase is all but certain.

-Here is a list of the most effective technologies for customer behavior analysis and how they work:
+Here is a list of the most effective customer behavior analysis solutions and how they work:

-When you know the time customers are likeliest to visit your store, you can prepare in advance.
-You deploy more attendants and open up temporary checkout counters.
-This would also be a good time to advertise new products and promotional offers.
+When you know the time customers are most likely to visit your store, you can prepare in advance; You can deploy more sales floor attendants and open up temporary checkout counters.
+This would also be a good time to advertise new products and promote sales offers.

-When this behavior is analyzed, it tells you which products your customers prefer, their favorite sections, and their buying combinations.
-This analytics can be used to optimize store layout and product placement.
-It can be used to create cross-selling and up-selling opportunities.
+When this shopper behavior is analyzed, it tells you which products your customers prefer, their favorite sections, and their buying combinations.
+Zone analytics can be used to optimize the store layout and product placement.
+It can also be used to create cross-selling and up-selling opportunities.

-If store managers can separate their visitors into different demographics, it becomes easier to predict which products will appeal to them.
-With Demographic Analysis, you can easily identify the age range and gender of your visitors.
-You can also tell their moods as they leave your store; are they happy, sad, or frustrated?
+If store managers can separate their visitors into different demographics, it becomes easier to predict which products appeal to them.
+With Demographic Analysis, you can easily identify the age ranges and genders of your visitors.

-Demographic Analysis is also effective for creating targeted ads.
-Imagine this: a 21-year-old woman stands in front of a display screen and is shown an advert that addresses her shopping concerns.
+Demographic Analysis is also effective for creating targeted ads; A 21-year-old woman stands in front of a display screen and sees an ad that addresses her shopping concerns.
 Afterward, a 35-year-old man stands in front of the same screen and sees a different ad entirely, one that also addresses his particular needs.

 The Business Intelligence Platform is a reporting tool that helps store managers make sense of customer behavior.
 It converts unintelligible data into easy-to-understand analytics and business reports.

-For example, MAG shows that 50% of your customers are sad as they leave your store.
-Or your Queue Management System shows that you lost 60% of sales opportunities.
+For example, your Queue Management System shows that you lost 60% of sales opportunities.
 The Business Intelligence Platform tells you what caused these events.

-Heatmap shows you how customers move around your store and the Intelligence Platform tells you how this information can be used to optimize store layout.
+Zone analytics show you how customers move around your store.
+The Business Intelligence Platform tells you how this information can be used to optimize store layout.
 The Platform tells you how many more visitors came to your store as a result of your new advert.
 It also compares your advert campaigns and tells you which ones are the best-performing.

 The process is quite simple if you think about it.
-You track customer behavior in your store, you analyze the data to understand how they behave, you use these analytics to predict what they want, and you optimize your store accordingly.
+You track customer behavior in your store, analyze the data to understand how they behave, use these analytics to predict what they want, and optimize your store accordingly.
 All these are made possible through the solutions listed above.